 - Altitude: 373m above sea level

 - Time zone: Geneva is in the Central European zone (GMT+1).

 Based on their nationality, participants attending the IGF may require a visa to enter the Swiss territory.
-The list of nationalities subject to visas can be found by consulting the following link Overview of ID and visa provisions according to nationality.
+The list of nationalities subject to visas can be found by consulting the overview of ID and visa provisions according to nationality.

-The nearest Swiss Embassy or Consulate responsible for the participant’s place of residence can be found by consulting the following link: Swiss Online Visa application
+The nearest Swiss Embassy or Consulate responsible for the participant’s place of residence can be found here: Swiss Online Visa application.

 Applicants need to schedule an appointment well in advance (at least 1 month before departure) with the competent representation and to present themselves in person for an interview and for the registration of their biometric data.

-For further general information about visas please consult the Swiss State Secretariat for Migration’s website:
+For further general information about visas please consult the website of the Swiss State Secretariat for Migration (SEM).

 GETTING TO GENEVA

 Geneva International Airport’s key figures: